agrifooddatacanada/OCA_training_pathway/README.md

 You can save your schema together with your data wherever you store your data, be it in a folder on your laptop, a shared drive, cloud storage or in a repository.
 Alternatively, you can put your schema separately in a repository, especially if it is suitable for others to use.

-Be sure to save both the machine-actionable OCA schema bundle and also remember to create a human-readable README text file.
+Be sure to save both the machine-actionable OCA schema bundle and a human-readable README text file together.
+You can always come back to the [Semantic Engine](https://www.semanticengine.org/) to generate a new README text file if you have just the machine-actionable schema file.

 <!-- # 8.
 Reference your schema in your documentation